Gnkgo/summaries/computer-networks/cn_summary.md

 ## Internet

 - Internet connects End Systems/ Hosts by a system of communications links and package switches
-- Pakets: data segment and header
+- Packets: data segment and header
-- IP (Internet Protoco): Specifies the format for packets sent among routers and end systems
+- IP (Internet Protocol): Specifies the format for packets sent among routers and end systems
 - DSL (digital subscriber line): broadband residential access
 - FDM (Frequency-division multiplexing): link dedicates a frequency band on the band to a communication for the duration of connection.
 The width of this band is called bandwidth.
 - TDM (time-division multiplexing): time is divided into frames of fixes size, and each frame is split into a fixed amount of slots.
 These slots are dedicated to one connection